 Common Surveillance Techniques

-Virtually every insurance company will conduct a search of your social media.
-Change your settings so only your friends can see your posts, and do not post anything relating to your accident.
+Virtually every insurance company will search your social media.
+Change your settings so only your friends can see your posts, and do not post anything about your accident.
 For best results, stay away from social media entirely during this period.
 Ask your relatives and friends not to post anything about the crash or your condition.

-The insurance company may hire a private investigator, whose function is obtaining compromising footage.
-You might notice unknown vehicles parked near your home, or sense that you are being followed.
+The insurance company may hire a private investigator to obtain compromising footage.
 Some investigators employ GPS trackers to find out where you are going.
+You might notice unknown vehicles parked near your home or sense that you are being followed.

 The investigator may perform a stakeout, monitoring your activity from the street outside your home or your job.
 They can track you anywhere in public, including restaurants, parks, and houses of worship.
 However, the investigator cannot come onto your property unless you consent– which you should never do.
 Otherwise, they are trespassing.

-If your injuries were so severe that the potential settlement is high value, expect additional surveillance.
-In cases like this, the investigator may contact neighbors and associates, inquiring whether they have witnessed you engaging in behavior that you allegedly cannot do.
+Expect additional surveillance if your injuries are so severe that the potential settlement is high value.
+In cases like this, the investigator may contact neighbors and associates, inquiring whether they have witnessed you engaging in behavior you allegedly cannot do.

 Besides avoiding social media, protect yourself by following your doctor’s orders.
-If they tell you not to engage in certain activities, do not do them.
-For example, if you are not allowed to lift anything heavy, that includes groceries and even your child.
+Do not do them if they tell you not to engage in certain activities.
+For example, if you are not allowed to lift anything heavy, including groceries and your child.

 You can also protect yourself by surveilling the investigators.
-Take photos or videos of the investigator and their vehicle.
+Please take photos or videos of the investigator and their vehicle.
 Often, once the investigator realizes you know that you are under surveillance, the assignment is canceled.

 Contact a Norfolk Car Accident Attorney